apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/resources_plugin/github.rst

 such as `resource_plugin=GitHub(prefix="https://github.com/xxx", access_token="ghpxx")`.
 The token parameter is optional.
 You need to add it when your warehouse is a private warehouse.

-Basic auth is also supported, using such as `resource_plugin=GitHub(prefix="https://github.com/xxx", username="user", password="pwd")`.
-However, in basic auth, `password` is equal to personal access token.

 You can view this `document <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_ when creating a token.